magento/pagebuilder-docs/docs/styling/how-to-override-pagebuilder-styles.md

 # How to override Page Builder styles

-To override the internal CSS styles that Page Builder applies to content types, you must create a CSS selector with a [specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) greater than `110`, which is selector specificity that Page Builder applies to all of its native content types and your custom content types.
+To override the internal CSS styles that Page Builder applies to content types, you must create a CSS selector with a [specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) greater than `110`, which is the selector specificity that Page Builder applies to all of its native content types and your custom content types.
 Page Builder's default selector pattern is shown here:

 ```scss
 // Specificity = 110, always